tjfulle/Modulecmd.py/docs/pymod/modulefile.rst

 **check_output**\ *(command)*
     Run command with arguments and return its output as a string.

+    This is a wrapper to `contrib.util.check_output`.
+Where `subprocess.check_output` exists, it is called.
+Otherwise, an implementation of `subprocess.check_output` is provided.

 **colorize**\ *(string, \*\*kwargs)*
     Replace all color expressions in a string with ANSI control codes.

+    This is a wrapper to `llnl.util.tty.color.colorize`.

 **execute**\ *(command, when=None)*